ckormanyos/real-time-cpp/readme.md

 ## Announcement July 2021

-The companion code for [Real-Time C++ 4th Edition](http://www.springer.com/book/9783662629956) is planned for August 2021.
+The companion code for [Real-Time C++ 4th Edition](http://www.springer.com/book/9783662629956) is planned to be finished by July/August 2021.
 The companion code of the fourth edition keeps up with the evolution of C++20 and adds several examples ranging from straightforward to advanced levels and also extends the range of one example to a 32-bit single-board computer.
-  - Add examples steadily over the next few weeks and document them.
+  - Add new examples from the fourth edition over the next few weeks.
+  - Document the newly added examples.
   - Complete backward compatibility will be retained.

 ---